PAM Leader – Mr. Lindsay Grant

 5. The aim of all these new tax and other fiscal measures is to try to reduce the debt-to-GDP ratio from 200% to 162% by 2016, and hopefully to 60% by the year 2020 in line with internationally accepted standards.
 Our debt is the highest in the Caribbean and third highest in the world.

 6. We have to hope for smooth sailing between now and 2020.
 If there is any little shock we would be in deep trouble and poverty would come to near 50% of our people.

 7. Government is now in default to the tune of about $74.3 million on loans payable to regional and international organisations.
-At the same time Government realised a Budget Gap between 2008 and December, 2010, of EC$183 million.
+At the same time Government realized a Budget Gap between 2008 and December, 2010, of EC$183 million.

 8. Some of the conditions that we are to meet to satisfy the bailout by the IMF and possibly the Paris Club, include having to provide full and detailed accounts regularly and reporting regularly on all financial data of the public sector.
 Some data to be provided every month end include Budgetary Accounts, monthly Grants and Disbursements, Capital Expenditure, Principle and Interest payments on Domestic Debts, all issued cheque payments that are outstanding, arrears of Domestic Debt, Stock of External Debt and their repayment/repaid schedule of both.

 9. The IMF is so worried about St. Kitts and Nevis that the Paris Club, an organisation of the world most powerful countries has been alerted about our dread circumstances and have been asked to prepare for a request from St. Kitts and Nevis as indications are that we need emergency care so that we do not bring down the Economic Union.